 CV joints, or constant velocity joints, attach to both ends of your drive shafts.
 There are a set of inner CV joints and outer CV joints.
 The inner joints connect to the drive shafts and transmission, while the outer joints connect drive shafts to the wheels.
 These joints transfer torque from the transmission to the drive wheels and your car’s suspension.
 To keep the CV joints healthy, they’re packed with grease and tightly sealed with either a plastic or rubber boot.
 If the boot isn’t damaged, these can last more than 300,000 miles.

-There are a number of symptoms to reveal what’s wrong with the different parts of your driveline.
-If there’s something wrong with your driveshaft, you may experience:
+There are a number of symptoms to reveal what’s wrong with the different parts of your auto driveline system.
+If there’s something wrong with your driveshaft, you’ll need driveline repairs and you may experience:

 - Excess vibrations